pavelmedina/GettingCleaningData/CodeBook.md

 ```
 ### Step 2 : Extracts only the measurements on the mean and standard deviation for each measurement.

-For this step i used a `grep` function.
+For this step I used a `grep` function.
 I used it for look at all the possible coincidences that names features had with words 'mean' and 'std'.
 I extract indexes from this coincidences to extract the columns from the data table.
 I named this new table like 'set_mean_sd' table.

 ```r
 names(set)[3:dim(set)[2]] <- features$feature